Michelle Charlesworth Therapy

 In crisis and need immediate help?
 Call Samaritans on 116 123 or go to your nearest A&E Department.
 Need immediate support?
 Text SHOUT to 85258 24/7 to chat by text.

-I bring a range of experience including managing a counselling service in the charity sector, where I support adults and families impacted by sexual abuse and trauma.
+Hello and welcome.
+I'm Michelle, I'm a qualified and registered therapist / counsellor based in Greenwich, south east London.
+I bring a range of experience including managing a therapy service in the charity sector, where I support adults and families impacted by sexual abuse and trauma.

 Speak in Confidence